Colonel Eric Young - Superintendent

 Captain Brown was born and raised in Staunton, VA.
 He is a 15-year law enforcement veteran with The Staunton Police Department and Middle River Regional Jail.
 While at SPD, Captain Brown served as a Police Officer, Field Trainer, and Investigator and was assigned to the Joint Narcotics Task Force.
 He holds a variety of instructorships including specialties in firearms, use of force, digital forensics, less-lethal munitions, crisis intervention and mental health training.

 He has been with MRRJ since 2016, serving as an Officer, Sergeant, Information Technology Supervisor, and Lieutenant.
 He has served as the Assistant ADA Coordinator for MRRJ and is the current the ADA Coordinator.

-He has a bachelor's degree from James Madison University, is a member of the Virginia Gang Investigator’s Association, and a life member of the American Jail Association where he holds the Certified Jail Manager certification.
+He has a BA from James Madison University and an MA in Criminal Justice and Business Management from American Military University.
+He is a member of the Virginia Gang Investigator’s Association, and a life member of the American Jail Association where he holds the Certified Jail Manager certification.

 He was promoted to Captain and became the Chief of Support Services in February 2022.